Reviewed Date: 11/10/2022

 SECTION 404 – FIRE SAFETY AND EVACUATION PLANS

-Fire safety, evacuation and lockdown plans and associated drills shall comply with the requirements of Sections 404.2 through 404.5.1.
+Where required by Section 403, fire safety, evacuation, and lockdown plans shall comply with the requirements of Sections 404.2 through 404.4.1.

 Lockdown plans shall be approved by the fire code official and shall include the following:

-The method of notifying building occupants of a lockdown shall be included in the plan.
-The method of notification shall be separate and distinct from the fire alarm signal.
+- The means of notifying occupants of a lockdown event, which shall be distinct from the fire alarm signal.

 - Identification of each door or other access point that will be secured.